-The Council of Mortgage Lenders advises that purchasers should not rely on a lenders valuation report alone, which will only highlight elements that affect the mortgage but should also obtain a survey from a RICS , Royal Institute of Chartered Surveyor member, who will act in the purchaser's best interests and provide independent expert advice, giving you peace of mind.
+The Council of Mortgage Lenders advises that purchasers should not rely on a lenders valuation report alone, which will only highlight elements that affect the mortgage but should also obtain a survey from a RICS Chartered Surveyor, who will act in the purchaser's best interests and provide independent expert advice, giving you peace of mind.

 Our expert team will gladly be able to assist you with any questions, whether that be related to your home report, mortgage valuations or a homebuyers survey.

-The RICS home buyer reports are suitable for modern and conventional residential properties only.
+The RICS HomeBuyer Reports are suitable for modern and conventional residential properties.

 Type of Service:

-The service provides a 'traffic light' rating on the condition of the property, indentifies any elements which require repair or replacement, along with any legal issues which require further investigation.
-A valuation figure and insurance reinstatement costs are provided.
+The service provides a 'traffic light' rating on the condition of the property, identifies any elements which require repair or replacement, along with any legal issues which require further investigation.
+A valuation figure and insurance reinstatement cost are provided.

 Aim of Service: